Placing and routing quantum LDPC codes in multilayer superconducting hardware: Layout examples

-One key feature of radial codes is that they allow for single-shot or "constant-depth" decodability, meaning that syndrome extraction circuits do not need to be repeated for $\mathcal{O}(d)$ rounds before the logical error rate saturates.
-Constant-depth decodability not only results in a threshold that is competitive with surface codes or BB codes, but also leads to time overhead savings of up to a factor of $d$, which can be greater than an order of magnitude.
-This is especially significant as logical computation in qLDPC codes with many logical qubits is effectively serialized and can incur large time overheads over codes with a single logical qubit---an order of magnitude for gross codes \cite{yoder2025tour}.
+One key feature of radial codes is that they allow for single-shot or ``constant-depth'' decodability, which leads to time-overhead savings of up to a factor of $d$.
+This is especially significant as logical computation in qLDPC codes with many logical qubits is often serialized and can incur large time overheads over codes with a single logical qubit---an order of magnitude for gross codes \cite{yoder2025tour}.

 In Fig.~\ref{fig:case_study}\textbf{b}, we lay out the \(\llbracket126,8,14\rrbracket\) radial code with HAL.
 Despite lacking a regular sublattice, our spring-layout placement algorithm manages to compactly arrange qubits with many nearest-neighbor connections.
 While higher tiers similarly do not exhibit the same regularity as BB codes or tile codes, HAL manages to route all edges within a comparable number of tiers.
 The shape of these layouts is characteristic of the spring-layout algorithm, which returns similar-looking layouts even for instances of other code families.